 Optimal Hardware On A $800 Budget

-* = Optional, final price includes optional part.
-Read below.
+* = Optional, final price DOES NOT include optional part.

 * CD Drive (Optional) – Asus 24x DVD-RW

 Final Price: $807.26

 Seriously, the combination of the Ryzen 5 2700 and this graphics card really packs a powerful punch and you’ll be set for years to come.

 If you’re looking to have a build that can stand the test of time and give you a gaming experience like you’ve never experienced before then this is the build for you.
 As of the time of this writing, there’s even a bit of leg room in the budget for your peripherals or whatever else you’re looking to add in with the build.

 The Ryzen 2700 offers 8 physical cores and starts out clocked at 3.2GHz.
 You can go up to 4.1GHz using Turbo Boost.